p2p-org/p2p-safe-onboarding/README.md

 - Deploy a single-owner Safe for the client
 - Instantiate the Zodiac Roles modifier
-- Fetch P2P fee configuration and deterministically predict the client's `P2pSuperformProxy`
+- Fetch (or temporarily mock) P2P fee configuration and deterministically predict the client's `P2pSuperformProxy`
 - Configure Roles so `P2P_ADDRESS` can only call the `deposit` function on the factory and the `withdraw` function on the predicted proxy

 The package targets Node 18+/Browser environments with [viem](https://viem.sh/).